The 5 Hero Trends From Australian Fashion Week

 Macrame

-Despite heading into colder months, one Y2k-inspired trend that had an unmistakable presence on the runway and amount the street style set was macrame.
+Despite Australia currently being in its colder months, one Y2k-inspired trend that had an unmistakable presence on the runway and amount the street style set was macrame.
 Whether it was layered over t-shirts, turtlenecks or, well, nothing, we've got a feeling that the macrame boom is only just getting started.